 But this is only the beginning.

-We are currently working on a projection feature that will allow the viewer to choose any of the sources in a stream they want to receive dynamically (with both audio and video!) and a secondary stream view feature that will allow you to watch two different streams simultaneously.
+We have also launched a projection feature that will allow the viewer to choose any of the sources in a stream they want to receive dynamically (with both audio and video!) and a secondary stream view feature that will allow you to watch two different streams simultaneously.

 What are you waiting for?